-8.3 Quality First Teaching
+8.1 Quality First Teaching

-Personalised teaching and learning involves providing every student with opportunities to: make progress in their learning; to achieve; and to participate, within the same learning environment.
+Personalised teaching and learning involves providing every student with opportunities to: make progress in their learning; achieve; and participate, within the same learning environment.

-High quality teaching which is differentiated to support the needs of individual students is our first and most important step in responding to students who may or may not have SEND.
+High-quality teaching which is differentiated to support the needs of individual students is our first and most important step in responding to students who may or may not have SEND.
 Outstanding teaching that enhances students' opportunities to make significant steps in their learning and progress is likely to facilitate outstanding learning and progress for all students.
-Additional support and intervention cannot compensate for a lack of good quality planning and teaching and so time and resources have been invested in the professional learning of teaching staff, to maintain this as a priority across Minerva Learning Trust.
+Additional support and intervention cannot compensate for a lack of good quality planning and teaching and time and resources have been invested in the professional learning of teaching staff, to maintain this as a priority across Minerva Learning Trust.
 The teacher remains accountable for the learning and progress being made by all students in their classroom.

 The Quality Assurance procedures within Handsworth Grange Community Sports College should include regular reviews of the quality of teaching and learning.
 This is achieved through formal lesson observations, performance development, learning walks with a particular focus, Every Lesson, work scrutiny, Raising Attainment and Progress (RAP) meetings and department deep dives.
-This should be supported by a calendar of CPD and the sharing of information and strategies to enable teachers to support students with SEND, for example, through use of Student One Page Profiles.
+This should be supported by a calendar of CPD and the sharing of information and strategies to enable teachers to support students with SEND, for example, through use of Student Profiles.

-Teachers remain responsible for the progress of all students in their class, including where they may access additional support from Teaching Assistants (TAs).
-TAs should be guided by the teacher to work alongside students within the class, either those who may have SEND or other students, in order to provide an opportunity for the teacher to talk to students with SEND.
-All staff should have been provided with additional guidance on ways in which to deploy an TA in the classroom (through CPD for example) and TAs should have had specific training around providing in-class support.
+Teachers remain responsible for the progress of all students in their class, including where they may access additional support from Learning Support Assistants (LSAs)/ Teaching Assistants (TAs).
+LSAs/ TAs should be guided by the teacher to work alongside students within the class, either those who may have SEND or other students, in order to provide an opportunity for the teacher to talk to students with SEND.
+All staff should have been provided with additional guidance on ways in which to deploy an LSA/ TA in the classroom (through CPD/ SEND Teacher Handbook for example) and LSAs/ TAs should have had specific training around providing in-class support.
 This is quality assured through the SEND Monitoring and Evaluation activities.
+The school will consider whether additional pastoral support and attention for pupils with SEND is required, alongside ensuring that any appropriate support for communication is in place.

 All teachers in the Trust should embed the Minerva Teaching and Learning Principles and their school's SEND Non-negotiables in their day-to-day practice.
-For further guidance on the key principles and expectations for Teaching and Learning at Minerva Learning Trust, you can find the Teaching and Learning Policy https://minervalearningtrust.co.uk/about-us/statutory-information.
+For further guidance on the key principles and expectations for Teaching and Learning at Minerva Learning Trust, you can find the Teaching and Learning Policy Statutory Information - Minerva Learning Trust

-8.4 8.2 Assess-Plan-Do-Review
+8.2 Assess-Plan-Do-Review